SeanCMbogo/expert-umbrella/README.md

 The location of `newlines` in Go *matter*

 `gofmt` tool rewrites code into the standard format. `goimports` is another helpful tool

+# Install packages
+`go install golang.org/x/tools/cmd/goimports@latest`
+`go get` is no longer supported and the version must be explicitly stated